bravecorvus/TuringMachine/README.md

 And converts it into a text file that can be read by the C++ program in order to define the Turing Machine description of the file in the [Turing Machine Logic Section](#turing-machine-logic)

 Furthermore, in The Test Input section runs an Ajax call to the webserver which run the C++ program by running a shell process supplying the correct TM definition (TM.txt) and then the test input string.
-I modified the acceptace/rejection portion of the javascript to reflect this.
+I modified the acceptace/rejection portion of bgrawi's Angular javascript to reflect this.

 ### [Main GUI Logic](source/public/)
 This implementation is a lightly modified version of [jsflap](https://github.com/bgrawi/jsflap) by @bgrawi.
 The vast majority of this beautiful UI is of his own making, and my tweaks were only some modifications on his original Angular.js code.